ashbeats/illiterate/README.md

 More research is needed.

-The final goal is an app that can be used by **anyone** when all the text is removed.
+**The final goal is an app that can still be used well, when all the text is removed. **